 Some of them have a lower than normal limit, but as with everything you want to do anonymously: they try to make it inconvenient.

-Most Bitcoin exchanges require your details.
-They have to comply with Big Sam if they want to run a centralized business in that jurisdiction, and so they want your details to give to the government.
+Most Bitcoin exchanges require your details when you’re wanting to buy BTC.
+They have to comply with Big Sam if they want to run a centralized business, and so they want your details so the government can track you.

 But there are some exchanges, or marketplaces, that are decentralised to a degree and don’t require your details, if you don’t want to give them.

 It’s different to other exchanges.
 In fact it’s not an exchange, it’s a marketplace.
-A bit like AirBnB for Bitcoin trading.
+A bit like AirBnB for buying Bitcoin.

-And you can buy Bitcoin with pretty much any currency the other person is willing to accept.
+And on Paxful you can buy BTC with pretty much any currency the other person is willing to accept.